drew-y/quick-form/README.md

     label?: string;

     /**
+     * If the value of the specified value does not equal the value specified
+     * by is, hide this field.
+     */
+    showIf?: { field: string, is: any };

+    /**
      * A custom validator for the field.
 Can be async.
      *
      * If the function returns true, this.isInvalid will be set to true.